Skip to main content

 // Now you can call the methods provided by the ai module.

-The AI SDK is a multi-platform SDK provided by cloud development, delivering a consistent user experience across various platforms.
-If you require a single codebase for multiple platforms, you may opt for the AI SDK.
+The AI SDK is a multi-platform SDK provided by Cloud Development, offering a consistent user experience across various platforms.
+If you require cross-platform compatibility, you can opt for the AI SDK.

-However, using the AI SDK on Mini Programs is subject to certain limitations:
+However, using the AI SDK in Mini Programs is subject to certain limitations:

-- The Mini Program package size is limited, and introducing the AI SDK will increase the package size to some extent.
+1. The Mini Program package size is limited.
+Introducing the AI SDK will increase the package size to some extent.

-The WeChat Mini Program Basic Library and the AI SDK differ in usage.
-Please refer to the documentation.
+The WeChat Mini Program basic library and the AI SDK have distinctions in usage.
+Please refer to the documentation for details.

 Using the WeChat Mini Program Basic Library